Inserting 'V' bracing

 To insert V-bracing, mark their starting points or their projection in the initial group with the left button.
 A V-brace can have a column or a horizontal beam as its starting point.

-At the central point, the V-shaped bracing must also meet a pillar or horizontal beam, either in its initial group or in its final group, depending on the type chosen.
+At the central point, the V-shaped bracing must also meet a column or horizontal beam, either in its initial group or in its final group, depending on the type chosen.